Public Health - Health Promotion & Prevention, M.A.

 Structure of Studies

 In their first semester, students of all four study programs M.A.
 Public Health – Health Promotion & Prevention, M.A.
 Public Health – Healthcare Provision, -economics and management, M.Sc.
-Community and Family Health Nursing and M.Sc.
+Community Health Care and Nursing: Versorgungsforschung and Versorgungsplanung and M.Sc.
 Epidemiology learn together in the introductory module “Methods of Problem-oriented Learning”.
 In the frame of this module, each student joins two different groups.
 One of these is a cross-program group in which the students work together on a topic they set themselves.
 At the same time, in the cohort belonging to their individual study program, they prepare the choice of a topic for their research and practice projects that take place in their 2nd resp.
 3rd semester.
 Furthermore, during their first subject-related semester, they take part in two compulsory modules where they acquire deepened insights into the field of Public Health.
 Summarizing, one can say this semester fulfills the function of stressing the shared foundations of the study programs in health and nursing sciences.

 In the second semester of the program "Public Health – Health Promotion & Prevention", students focus on theories of social science as well as strategies and evaluation approaches of health promotion and prevention on communal level.
 In their third semester, they acquire insights into evidence basing in health promotion and prevention.
 Additionally, they choose a further module from General Studies